xfhelen/xfhelen.github.io/_projects/2_project.markdown

     </div>
 </div>
 <div class="caption">
-    It is difficult for current power management framework involving over microsecond-scale control latency to make informed power allocation decisions for microsecond-scale microservices.
+    Current power management frameworks involve hundreds of milliseconds or even seconds of control latency, making it difficult to make informed power allocation decisions for microsecond-level microservices.

 </div>

-Generally, when facing a myriad of short-lived tasks such as microservices, traditional power management needs to be re-examined at dierent layers to meet the new latency requirements.
+Generally, when facing a myriad of short-lived tasks such as microservices, traditional power management needs to be re-examined at different layers to meet the new latency requirements.